-Goal for Objective B1: A stakeholder supported adaptive management plan for the ABS.
+Goal for Objective B1) A stakeholder supported adaptive management plan for the ABS.

-B2) To evaluate oyster aquaculture best-management practices that allow for the unimpeded recovery of oyster's reefs, the oyster fishery, and the ecological and societal health of the ABS ecosystem while providing economic opportunities to the aquaculture industry.
+B2) To evaluate oyster aquaculture bestmanagement practices that allow for the unimpeded recovery of oyster's reefs, the oyster fishery, and the ecological and societal health of the ABS ecosystem while providing economic opportunities to the aquaculture industry.

-Goal for Objective B1: Identify positive and negative interactions between oyster aquaculture and wild oyster restoration and fisheries.
+Goal for Objective B1) Identify positive and negative interactions between oyster aquaculture and wild oyster restoration and fisheries.

-- Establish sustainable allowable catch in total biomass (kg), including harvest rate and shell budgets. - Incorporate commercial and recreational harvest in oyster stock assessment model for ABS. - Model different adaptive management approaches, to promote sustainability of the fishery, and long-term planning and investment by harvesters and dealers. - Assign some existing reefs as broodstock reefs that are closed to harvest - FWC law enforcement increases presence during oyster open season, and develops appropriate penalties for regulation violations - FWC establishes a long-term statewide oyster monitoring program
+- the fishery, and long-term planning and investment by harvesters and dealers. - Assign some existing reefs as broodstock reefs that are closed to harvest. - FWC law enforcement increases presence during oyster open season, and develops appropriate penalties for regulation violations. - FWC establishes a long-term state-wide oyster monitoring program.

-FDACS, FWC or other entity supports studies to identify aquaculture practices that affect oyster restoration and fisheries, and other habitats within the ecosystem.
+• FDACS, FWC or other entity supports studies to identify aquaculture practices that affect oyster restoration and fisheries, and other habitats within the ecosystem.

-GOAL C-A FULLY FUNDED AND SUPPORTED MANAGEMENT & RESTORATION PLAN
+GOAL C-A FULLY FUNDED AND SUPPORTED RESTORATION AND MANAGEMENT PLAN

-C1) To establish a fully funded permanent, representative stakeholder process to monitor the long-term implementation of the Plan.

-Goal for Objective C1: Establish a stakeholder group to ensure community support for the management and restoration plans.
-Creation of an ABSI CAB successor group to continue stakeholder engagement in the management and restoration process

-C2) To identify funding sources and d define mechanisms for full implementation of the Plan.
+- C1) To establish a fully funded permanent, representative stakeholder process to monitor the long-term implementation of the Plan. - Goal for Objective C1) Establish a stakeholder group to ensure community support for the management and restoration plans. - C2) To identify funding sources and define mechanisms for full implementation of the Plan.